islahlabs/know-your-vote/README.md

 For questions about this project or to get involved in Muslim voter mobilization:

-- Email: info@muslimvoters.org
+- Email: mohamadalsyouf99@gmail.com or riyad.shauk@gmail.com
-- Phone: (555) 123-4567
-- Social Media: @MuslimVotersCA

 ---